 I purchase most of my products online, especially when it comes to gadgets.
-As for specialty tools, I go to my local community art store in Brooklyn to get the best deals for my supplies.
+As for specialty tools, I go to my local community art store in Philly to get the best deals for my supplies.
 The owner knows me, and he gives me a special discount on my usual needs.

 Are there any good books for beginners?

 If you’re an absolute beginner trying to draw or sketch, I recommend a book called Keys to Drawing by Bert Dodson.
 This book is about learning how to sketch more proportionately and being able to integrate your touch depending on the style that you want to achieve.

 This book has allowed me to note the slight differences that make a drawing style different from another one.
 Since I have clients which have varying preferences, this book has helped me adapt from these style shifts.